Updated Wednesday, September 20, 2023 with new FAQ

 - Mercedes-Benz E-Class: 94.8 m/168.8 m

-SUVs with the best headlights
+SUVs with the best headlights for 2023

 There are many SUVs on the list, which breaks down into small SUVs, Midsize SUVs, Midsize Luxury, and Large SUVs.
 First are the Small SUVs.
 These include the Ford Bronco Sport, Hyundai Tucson, Mazda CX-5 and CX-30, Nissan Rogue, Volvo C40 Recharge, XC40, and XC40 Recharge.
 All Mazda and Volvo vehicles have both curve-adaptive and high-beam assist headlights.
 The following are the low beams and high beams.